sillyrai/Discord-RPC/README.md

 ### Discord-RPC
+Lets users create their own custom rich presences on the Discord app, allows for buttons that lead to links
 ___
 To get started, download the Discord-RPC files from the [releases](https://github.com/Ra-iners/Discord-RPC/releases/tag/1 "releases") after that open the "config.json" file and modify its contents to your liking to what you will want your rich presence to be